-Our research team went to four different cities across Brazil (João Pessoa and Patos, in Paraíba state; and Presidente Prudente and Bragança Paulista, in São Paulo state) to talk to people to understand their needs.
+Our research team went to four different cities across Brazil (João Pessoa and Patos, in Paraíba state; and Presidente Prudente and Bragança Paulista, in São Paulo state) to talk to people to understand their aspirations and needs.

 Our main insight into our final user experience was that the internet for these people was synonymous with WhatsApp and Facebook.
 To them, most of the digital interactions happen inside those two apps.